jakobzhao/geog371/labs/lab03/readme.md

 **The Script**

 Within the script tags, I have added the map object and tile layer for us to use.
 You've seen the script before.
-This script creates our map object and adds a basemap.
+This script creates our map object and adds a base map.

 ```js
 // 1.
 Create a map object.